git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 multiple "windows" within the confines of the tmux session you attached.

 Even better, you can copy and paste and scroll.
-No requirement for graphics either, so you have full power, even if you're SSH'ing or on a system without X.
+No requirement for graphics either, so you have full power, even if you're SSH'ing or on a system without a display server such as [X](https://en.wikipedia.org/wiki/X.Org_Server).

 Here are a few common scenarios: